-Dozens of Red Cross volunteers and staff have been helping people affected by the fire since the immediate aftermath.
-We have now stepped up our response.
+Hundreds of Red Cross volunteers and staff have helped people affected by the Grenfell Tower fire since the immediate aftermath.

-How has the Red Cross been helping after the Grenfell Tower fire?
+How has the Red Cross been helping since the Grenfell Tower fire?

 British Red Cross volunteers have been helping people affected by the fire since the early hours of Wednesday 14 June.